 To provide an environment where everyone can feel comfortable expressing themselves in the Arts and to provide training so everyone can be the best they can be.

-Over the past year, the sounds of the swing bands, acapella groups and the Strafford Wind Symphony have been brought to life by the warm acoustics of this historical theater.
-The Strand has played host to music video producers and independent film makers, hypnotists, comedians, psychic mediums, bridal shows, fashion shows, and holiday parties.
+Since The Strand reopened in 2015, the sounds of swing bands, acapella groups and the Strafford Wind Symphony have been brought to life by the warm acoustics of this historical theater.
+The Strand continues to play host to music video producers and independent filmmakers, hypnotists, comedians, psychic mediums, bridal shows, fashion shows, holiday parties and more.